unproductive-labs/isekai-world-state/things/shadowwood_forest.md

 - Strange candles keep appearing
 - Players keep finding this place first (suspicious)
 - Armed newcomer "Belkan" arrived with military weaponry (Dave the merchant now deals with another armed individual)
+- **GUARDIAN AWAKENING**: Ancient forest protectors have sensed threats to the fundamental order and are stirring from their slumber

 ## What Players Can Do
 - Light candles (consequences unknown)